Areas of Study: Spanish and Sustainability Studies with a special emphasis on marine biology

 The first time Aislyn Keyes swam with a shark, she smiled ear to ear and knew her fate was locked.
 She was at SeaLife Aquarium with the University of Minnesota’s Marine Biology Club, snorkeling with bamboo sharks.
 As the wide-nosed, sharp-toothed predators circled around her, Keyes reacted the way most people do to a basket of cuddly kittens.

 “I was loving it!
 They’re like puppies,” Keyes says.
 “You wave a little bit of food and they come.
 They rub against you and bump into you.
 They’re so precious.
 I just wanted to give one a big hug.”

 Over the course of Keyes’ time as an undergrad at the University of Minnesota, her enthusiasm for sharks has evolved from quirky interest to serious professional pursuit.
 Having transferred to the U of M as a sophomore in the fall of 2015, she discovered the Inter-College Program (ICP) —an individualized degree that would allow her to combine multiple interests.
-For Keyes, that translated to Spanish and sustainability studies with a special emphasis on marine biology.

 “ICP isn’t cookie-cutter.
 You really have to think about what classes you want to take and why,” Keyes says.
 “It’s a more mindful, intentional degree.”